Robinhood Iron Condor or Butterfly Spreads in 2026

 Setting Up an Option Spread

-Start by navigating to the options chain of your chosen stock or ETF.
+To get started, go to the options chain of your chosen stock or ETF.

 Options Trading Margin Requirements